Take On Me: Composition

-"Take On Me" is a synth-pop song that includes acoustic and electric guitars and keyboards, written at a very fast tempo of 169 beats per minute.
+"Take On Me" is a synth-pop song that includes acoustic and electric guitars and keyboards, written at a tempo of 169 beats per minute.
 The lyrics are a plea for love and constructed in a verse–chorus form with a bridge before the final chorus.
 The song is written in the key of A major with a chord progression of Bm7–E–A–D–E in the verse, A–C♯m7/G♯–F♯m–D in the chorus, and C♯m–G–C♯m–G–Bm–E in the bridge.
 Harket demonstrates a vocal range of over two and a half octaves.
 He sings the lowest pitch in the song, A2 (the tonic), at the beginning of the chorus, on the first syllable of the phrase "Take On Me".
 As the chorus progresses, Harket's voice hits ever higher notes, reaching a falsetto and hitting the song's highest note, E5, (the dominant) at the end.
 Rolling Stone has thus noted the song as "having one of the hardest-to-sing choruses in pop history".
 A mix of a drum machine, the LinnDrum, acoustic guitars, and electronic instrumentation serves as the song's backing track.